jweber/SlackBotNet/readme.md

 ## Hubs

+_Note_: Private channels are considered to be Groups.
+If your bot needs to listen on a private channel, make sure that the HubType.Group is included.

 Bots can be configured to listen for messages on Channels they are joined to, groups they are a part of or when they receive direct messages.
 They will default to listening on all hub types.

     bot.When(